cjlee112/pygr/doc/rest/reference/sqlgraph.rst

 they will automatically reconnect to the database server.
 Indeed, you can save the :class:`DBServerInfo` object itself to :mod:`worldbase` as a standard name (e.g. referring to UCSC's MySQL server).
-Then any database table refering to this standard name could automatically re-connect to a *local* copy of that server when retrieved from :mod:`worldbase`.
+Then any database table referring to this standard name could automatically re-connect to a *local* copy of that server when retrieved from :mod:`worldbase`.